 Mao tofu is different from ordinary tofu because it has white fungi on its surface.
 This is because Huizhou people ferment the tofu in order to improve its taste.

-Try some authentic Hui cuisine on our travel: Discover the Ancient Chinese Villages in the Huizhou Region
+Try some authentic Hui cuisine on the tour: Explore the Ancient Chinese Villages in the Huizhou Region